cqse/teamscale-javascript-profiler/README.md

 The instrumented code must be executed in a (possibly headless) Browser environment that supports at least *ECMAScript 2015*.
 Furthermore, we require that a *DOM* and *WebSockets* are available in that execution environment.
+In other words, the approach supports Edge >= v79, Firefox >= v54, Chrome >= v51, and
-That is, instrumented applications cannot be executed in NodeJS.
+Safari >= v10.
+Instrumented applications cannot be executed in NodeJS.

 To use this coverage collecting approach, the applications' Cross-Origin Resource Sharing (CORS) has to be adjusted.
 The instrumented application sends coverage information via